gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 Ps 91:2 *"My refuge and my fortress; my God, in whom I trust."*
 # Psalm 92
 A Psalm praising God because He is good and mighty, and has delivered justice to the Psalmist, exalting him and defeating his enemies.
+# Psalm 93
+A Psalm on Divine Sovereignty.
+God is eternal and rules the creation.
+His power is greater than the mighty natural forces (floods, sea, thunder, etc…).

+*”Thy decrees are very sure”* (Ps 93:5) (highlights sovereignty of divine decrees)
 # Psalm 104

 # Psalm 136